Costco Beef Bulgogi (Korean BBQ) Pro Tips + Recipe Ideas

 One serving of Costco’s beef bulgogi is 42 grams or 1.5 ounces.
-Each serving consists of 230 calories with 11 grams of fat, 13 grams of carbs, and 21 grams of protein.
-This is going to be a high calorie meal as the beef has a significant amount of protein and fat that is combined with the carbohydrate heavy Korean bbq sauce.
+Each serving consists of 230 calories, with 11 grams of fat, 13 grams of carbs, and 21 grams of protein.
+This will be a high calorie meal as the beef has a significant amount of protein and fat that is combined with the carbohydrate heavy Korean bbq sauce.

 Not a bad protein to fat and carb ratio, but the sauce is what makes the meal tastes great and what makes the meal a little less healthy.

 There is also going to be 680 mg of sodium per serving.
 This is an astronomical amount of sodium and something to be cautious about with this Costco prepared meal.